A conversation with Bill Pierson, VP, Semiconductor, and Manufacturing at Kx.

 In short, we provide the ability to solve problems more efficiently using data.

 Consider the point I already mentioned about improving production by 0.3%.
-Process tools are becoming extremely expensive, with price tags in the 10’s of millions of dollars, so real-time monitoring is critical for identifying failures in order to increase up-time and improve productivity.
-Possibly more important is the ability to perform predictive analytics that enable you to avoid those tool failures in the first place, rather than just being reactive in identifying when they happen.
+Process tools are becoming extremely expensive, with price tags in the 10’s of millions of dollars, so real-time monitoring is critical for identifying failures in order to increase uptime and improve productivity.
+Possibly more important is the ability to perform predictive analytics that enables you to avoid those tool failures in the first place, rather than just being reactive in identifying when they happen.
 That requires capturing and processing gigabyte volumes of tool sensor data, along with the metrology and/or yield-related data for identifying deviations and variations in process tools, and their impact in wafer production and quality.

 It’s important to note that this applies not only to manufacturing 300mm wafers in newer, more expensive fabs, but also to the production of 200mm wafers in smaller and older fabs, as the variety of semiconductors needed in everyday life increases and we see a resurgence of their utilization.